joffreyBerrier/vue-spreadsheet/README.md

 ## Contributing to development

-- First, fork the repo on github.
+- First, fork the repo from github.
 - Clone your forked repo and run: `yarn` or `npm i`
+- You can use the `/example` folder to test out the component, or use `npm link` to another project (_cf. next sub section_).
 - Then, make your changes on any branch you want and push it.
 - Naming your branch with the gitflow convention:
   - Feature branches? [feature/]